Physical oncology: Definition of the tissue phenotype

-The diagnosis of cancer is made by looking under the microscope a fragment of the tumor (biopsy).
-The tissue phenotype - here cancerous tissue - is the sum of the cellular and tissue phenotype.
-The phenotype of the cell is supposed to be the translation of the genotype (and of the environment: epigenetics) expressed in a given cell: thus, a liver cell does not look like a pancreas cell at all because it does not express the same genes (yet all present in the genome of all cells).
+The diagnosis of cancer is determined by microscopic analysis of a biopsy of the tumor.
+The phenotype of the cell is supposed to be the translation of the genotype expressed in a given cell, as well as of the environment; for example, a liver cell does not look like a pancreas cell, because it does not express the same genes (yet all present in the genome of all cells).